Terenceyuyue/varFEM/README.md

 ## Linear elasticity equations

-For linear elasticity problems, we give a unified programming framework.
-Specifically,
-- The entrices of stiffness matrix are analyzed in the vectorial finite element space;
-- The assembly is accomplished in the scalar FE space of each component.
+For linear elasticity problems, we give a unified programming framework by showing how the assembly is accomplished in the scalar FE space of each component.

-We consider three forms of variational problems.
+We consider two forms of variational problems.
-  - The first and the second are commonly used in linear elastic problems in the form of strain and/or stress tensors.
+  - The first is commonly used in linear elastic problems in the form of strain and/or stress tensors (named Traction form).
-  - The third is just a variant of the second one with Laplacian replacing the strain tensors (named Navier form).
+  - The second is just a variant of the second one with Laplacian replacing the strain tensors (named Navier form).
   - For each formulation, sparse assembling index and detailed explanation are given.

-For the first two formulations,  “Neumann”  boundary conditions and Dirichlet boundary conditions are applied.
+For the first formulation,  “Neumann”  boundary conditions and Dirichlet boundary conditions are applied.
-For the third fomulation, only Dirichlet conditions are used in view of the practical problems.
+For the second fomulation, only Dirichlet conditions are used in view of the practical problems.

 ## Plate bending problems